Systoles in translation surfaces: Maximal systole

 The first statement of the following lemma is needed for the proof of the next theorem.
-The second statement will be useful for Theorem~\ref{th:loc:max:in:each:stratum}. \begin{lemma} Let $\mathcal{C}\subset \mathcal{H}(k_1,\dots ,k_r)$ be a connected component of a stratum of abelian differentials with $k_1,\dots ,k_r\geq 0$. \begin{enumerate} \item There exists in $\mathcal{C}$ a surface $S$ that decomposes into equilateral triangles with sides saddle connections. \item Furthermore, for each $i\neq j$ we can find such a surface with a side of an equilateral triangle being a saddle connection joining a singularity of degree $k_i$ to a singularity of degree $k_j$. \end{enumerate} \end{lemma}
+The second statement will be useful for Theorem~\ref{th:loc:max:in:each:stratum}. \begin{lemma} Let $\mathcal{C}\subset \mathcal{H}(k_1,\dots ,k_r)$ be a connected component of a stratum of abelian differentials with $k_1,\dots ,k_r\geq 0$. \begin{enumerate} \item There exists in $\mathcal{C}$ a surface $S$ that decomposes into equilateral triangles with sides saddle connections. \item Furthermore, for each $i, j$ we can find such a surface with a side of an equilateral triangle being a saddle connection joining a singularity of degree $k_i$ to a singularity of degree $k_j$, with the convention that the two singularities are different if $i\neq j$ and equal if $i=j$. \end{enumerate} \end{lemma}

 \begin{proof} We first prove (1).
-By Lemma~4 in \cite{KoZo} there exists in each connected component of each stratum a surface with a horizontal one cylinder decomposition.
-Such surface can be described as a rectangle with the two vertical sides identified that correspond to a saddle connection, and each horizontal side decomposes into horizontal saddle connections (each one appearing on the top and on the bottom).
+By Lemma~18 in \cite{KoZo} there exists in each connected component of each stratum a surface with a horizontal one cylinder decomposition.
+Up to a shear transformation that creates a vertical saddle connection, such surface can be described as a rectangle with the two vertical sides identified that correspond to a saddle connection, and each horizontal side decomposes into horizontal saddle connections (each one appearing on the top and on the bottom).
 We can freely change the lengths of these saddle connections hence we can assume they are all of length one, and get a square tiled surface with singularities in each corner of the squares.
 Now we rotate the vertical one until it makes an angle of $\pi/3$ with the horizontal ones (see Figure~\ref{squares:to:triangles}), this gives the surface $S$ required.

 The proof of (2) is a small variation of the above proof: observe first that each singularity appears both on the top line and on the bottom line of the cylinder.
 Recall that $\SL(2,\mathbb{R})$ acts on the connected component of the stratum by linear action on the polygons.
 Then applying the matrix $\left(\begin{smallmatrix} 1&n \\ 0 & 1 \end{smallmatrix} \right)$ and suitably cutting and pasting we obtain a new rectangle.
 For a suitable $n$ there is a vertical length one saddle connection joining the singularity of degree $k_i$ to the singularity of degree $k_j$, and the above argument finishes the proof.